-- Professional Medical Assistant-IDL - Medical Office Administration Billing and Coding-IDL
+Professional Medical Assistant-IDL

-Consecutive Absences in Term Programs
+Consecutive Absences

-A student who is absent for seven (7) consecutive calendar days in an IDL program will be dismissed from the applicable course and/or program.
+A student who is absent for seven (7) consecutive calendar days will be dismissed from the applicable course and/or program.

 IDL Term Programs

 - If a student in a hybrid (IDL) term based program is absent for seven (7) consecutive calendar days in any class for that term prior to the fifth (5th) week of that term, the student will be withdrawn and receive a "W" as a letter grade.
 No credit value or grade points will be awarded.
 The letter grade of "W" will not affect the students grade point average and will counted toward the attempted credits and the "Maximum Timeframe to Complete" for the program (within 150% of the standard length of the program). - If a student in a hybrid (IDL) term based program is absent for seven (7) consecutive calendar days in any class for that term during or after the fifth (5th) week of that term, the student will fail the class and receive an "F" as a letter grade.
 The letter grade "F" will affect the students grade point average and will be counted toward the attempted credits and the "Maximum Time to Complete" for the program (within 150% of the standard length of the program).